jeka-dev/openapi-plugin/README.md

 This repository can be used as an example on how to publish on Maven Central.

-The only things to do for publishing to Maven Central is :
+The only things to do for publishing to Maven Central are :

 1. Add following properties to *jeka.properties* :
 ```properties